mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 ## Getting started
-There are assumptions in modeling time series.
-The biggest one is that the time series is **stationary** (at least over the period you're modeling and forecasting).
+As with any statistical model, there are assumptions that must be met when modeling time series data.
+The biggest one is that the time series is **stationary**.

 This means that the parameters that can summarize the time series aren't changing over time; the mean isn't increasing, the variance isn't decreasing, etc. It doesn't matter what section of the time series you look at $-$ the underlying process generating that data is the same.
 If this _isn't_ true, you'll need to transform your data before you can model it, e.g. by differencing.

 ## AR: Autoregression
 In a typical multivariate regression, you might model how features like _hours studied_ and _hours slept_ affect exam score.
 In an autoregressive model, you use _previous values of the target_ to predict _future values_.
 Rather than hours studied and slept, for example, you could use the student's two previous exam scores to predict their next score.